viam-soleng/viam-sendgrid-email/README.md

 # sendgrid-email modular resource

-This module implements the [rdk generic API](https://github.com/rdk/generic-api) in a mcvella:messaging:sendgrid-email model.
+This module implements the [rdk generic API](https://github.com/rdk/generic-api) in a viam-soleng:messaging:sendgrid-email model.
 With this model, you can send emails with the Sendgrid email service, including support for attachments.

 ## Requirements